SKA-ScienceDataProcessor/delivery-prototypes/README.md

 Known issues
 ===

+* The semaphore's state is not saved when exiting the program, and thus errors may occur.

 * the application doesn't automatically reconnect to rabbit mq in the event that the connection to the server is broken.